AsmaouLandi/Ubunifu-Creative-AI-JCIA-Hackathon-2025/README.md

 ---

 ## I- Dataset Cleaning and Analysis (Plum_dataset_overview.ipynb)
-This involves cleaning, analyzing, and preparing an image dataset of African plums for training machine learning models.
-The dataset initially contained class imbalances, possible duplicate and mislabelled images, and some quality issues.Below is a description of all operations performed: from IPython.display import Markdown
+This involves cleaning, analyzing, and preparing the image dataset of African plums for training machine learning models.
+The dataset initially contained class imbalances and a lot of duplicate images which can artificially inflate model performance and introduce data leakage between train/test sets, harming real-world generalization.
+Below is a description of all operations performed:

 ## ✅ 1.
 Dataset Structure

 - Directory: `african_plums_dataset/african_plums/`
 - Each subfolder represents a class: `unaffected`, `cracked`, `bruised`, `rotten`, `spotted`, `unripe`.This makes it easy to load labeled data automatically, useful for training classification models using most deep learning frameworks

----

 ## 📊 2.
 Initial Class Distribution

 - Counted and visualized the number of images per class.
 - Observed **significant class imbalance**: e.g., "unaffected" >> "cracked".
 This step reveals the need for techniques like class weighting, resampling, or augmentation.

----

 ## 🖼️ 3.
 Sample Visualization

 - Displayed **3 random images per class**.
 - Organized in rows with the class name as the row header.
 - Helped identify visual diversity and outliers.

----

 ## 🧹 4.
 Cleaning the Dataset